spierala/mini-rx-store/docs/docs/angular.md

 export class TodoModule {}
 ```

-### Register Effects
+### Register effects
-Create an Angular service which holds all effects which belong to a specific Feature (e.g. "todo"):
+Create an Angular service which holds all effects which belong to a specific feature module (e.g. "todo"):

 ```ts title="todo-effects.service.ts"
 import { Injectable } from '@angular/core';